yudhanjaya/yudhanjaya.github.io/_works/2020-10-salvage-crew.md

 ---
 title: The Salvage Crew
 description: AI x language games x space colonization x poetry x Buddhism.
 category: Novel
 published by: Aethon Books and Podium Audio
 date: October, 2020

-image: '/images/salvage-cover.png'
+image: /images/covers/salvage-cover.png
-image_caption: 'Also available on Audible, narrated by Nathan Fillion'
+image_caption: Also available on Audible, narrated by Nathan Fillion
 ---

 > "Yudhanjaya Wijeratne's ingeniously crafted The Salvage Crew starts with a comforting science-fictional familiarity, before using its A.I.-co-authored idiosyncrasies to hurtle headlong into the gravity well of its considerable ambition.
 A novel of meteoric energy, flaring brighter and brighter as it falls further into its world."
 (Indrapamit Das, Lambda Award-winning author of The Devourers)